-English language learners and easyCBM
+English Language Learners (ELL) and easyCBM

 Although there are no ELL modifications to the test, the assessments and the easyCBM system as a whole, are built from a framework of scaffolded and sheltered instruction that have an emphasis on ensuring their appropriateness for students from special needs populations, including English learners.